Suppressed Intrinsic Curvature Gravity: Applications

 In the field equations (\ref{fieldeq}), ${}^{(3)}R_{ij}$ and ${}^{(3)}R$ are zero, all terms with $N$ are zero because it is constant $N=1$.
-Thus, all the terms with $\lambda$ are zero, so, only GR part of the field equations remain, thus, $f=1-2M/r$ for the vacuum case with $\Lambda=0$.
+Thus, all the terms with $\lambda$ are zero, so only GR part of the field equations remain, thus, $f=1-2M/r$ for the vacuum case with $\Lambda=0$ \eqref{geo-EMT}.

-First, let us consider a static charged black hole solution.
+Let us consider a static charged black hole solution.
 Both in the Schwarzschild coordinate system and in the Lemaitre coordinate system, the matter energy-momentum tensor is:

-Deriving the field equations with this metric and energy-momentum tensor, all terms with $\lambda$ vanish.
-Thus, we still get the GR charged black hole solution $f=1-2M/r+Q^2/r^2$.
+Deriving the field equations with this metric and energy-momentum tensor, all terms with $\lambda$ in \eqref{fieldeq} vanish.
+Thus, the theory \eqref{laglam} reproduces GR.
+When we consider the theories with dynamical foliation choice, namely geodesic, we solve \eqref{fieldeq} with the RHS which includes \eqref{geo-EMT}.
+Thus, if \eqref{geo-EMT} is zero, we still get the GR charged black hole solution $f=1-2M/r+Q^2/r^2$.
 Similarly, if one considers the vacuum field equations (\ref{fieldeq}) with a CC, $\Lambda\neq 0$ one gets Schwarzschild-(Anti) de-Sitter solution $f={1-2M/r-\Lambda r^2/3 }$.

 To summarize, both for charged black holes and the Schwarzschild-(Anti) de Sitter solution, all terms with $\lambda$ vanish, and these solutions are allowed both for theories with the Lagrange multiplier and the theories with non-minimal coupling in the Lemaitre foliation.